pasky/bc_thesis/README.md

 Multiplatform CTF implementation and use in UNIX-like operating systems
 -----------------------------------------------------------------------

+Compact C Type Format (CTF) is a light-weight alternative to DWARF for storing metadata on symbols and types in ELF binary files.
+CTF has seen some usage in UNIXes like Solaris and BSD but has no open implementation, poor or none documentation and very limited applications so far.

-The goal of the thesis is to provide an open-source implementation of the Compact C Type Format (CTF) in the form of a C99 library with an appropriate free documentation of both the format itself and the corresponding API.
-A strong emphasis is being placed on the multiplatform availability of the library - BSD, illumos and Linux worlds included.
+The goal of this thesis is to provide an open-source implementation of the CTF in the form of a multi-platform C99 library and properly document both the CRF and the corresponding new API.

-Functionality and correctness of the library will be verified by unit testing of its core components with sufficient code coverage.
-Part of the CTF tool-chain is also a set of command-line utilities such as one-way conversion from DWARF to CTF, merging two CTF data sets in one (while creating a parent-child relationship), printing of the CTF data and computing statistics.
+The library should also be accompanied by some command-line tools such as one-way conversion from DWARF to CTF, merging two CTF data sets in one, printing of the CTF data, or computing statistics.

+Besides the work on a core CTF library, the thesis should also show some applications, with comparison to other possible approaches:

-A demonstration of the capabilities of the implementation is a feature addition to the FreeBSD kernel debugger DDB - pretty printing for the data structures used in the currently loaded kernel image.
-A vital point is the comparison to other approaches that would aim to solve this problem.
+  * An extension to the FreeBSD kernel debugger DDB, pretty printing for the data structures used in the currently loaded kernel image.

-Another significant utilisation of the CTF data set is displayed in the software component Type-aware KVM Library that builds on top of the standard kernel virtual memory library to provide a type-safe interface to reading data from a live kernel or a core dump originating from a possibly different processor architecture.
+  * Type-aware KVM Library that builds on top of the BSD standard kernel virtual memory library to provide a type-safe interface to read data from a live kernel or a core dump (possibly originating from a different processor architecture).

-The thesis will also investigate and discuss at least one other direction of extending the technology - e.g. its use in compilers, system-wide availability as debugging data even in production environments or enrichment of the format by adding the support for C++ classes.
+The thesis will also investigate and discuss at least one other direction of extending the existing technology - e.g. its use in compilers, system-wide availability as debugging data even in production environments or enrichment of the format by adding support for C++ classes.

 ### Literature
 #### The C Programming Language